The Best Solar Panels for Portable Solar Generators

 For anyone looking to harness the clean, renewable energy of the sun, a portable solar generator is a great option.
 In order to use this power source, however, you will need portable solar panels to charge your power station.
 Our review will explain the different types of solar panels to pair with the best solar generators and recommend the top brands to purchase.

 What is a Solar Panel?

 At its most basic, a solar panel is simply a device that absorbs the rays of the sun and turns that energy into usable electricity.
 Most residential and portable solar panels work using photovoltaic solar cells made of silicon that send that energy through an MPPT charge controller to be stored in lithium-ion batteries or lead-acid batteries.
 An inverter can take the solar energy stored in the battery and transform them into electrical current, which you can use to power devices, run appliances, or even keep an air conditioner running.

 Not all solar panels are created equal, however, and consumers are encouraged to do their homework.
 In this article, we'll outline some of the best solar panels available today, particularly for use with portable solar generators for outdoor activities or emergency power.

 Our Picks for the Top Portable Solar Panels

-- Best Overall - Goal Zero Nomad 100
+- Best for Camping - Goal Zero Nomad 100

 - Best for Easy Setup - Nature's Generator Power Panel